speedcontrol/nodecg-speedcontrol/README.md

 If you wish to help with further development, the `master` branch is where all the development is done, although you will need to install all dependencies (`npm install`) and build (`npm run build`) to actually use the bundle, and see any changes you make.

 If you wish to test/use experimental unfinished features without needing to build yourself, there is a `build` branch which should usually mirror the `master` branch but has everything built already so you should only need to install production dependencies (`npm install --production`).

+The `dev` branch is a legacy branch; it used to be used for current development but that has now all moved to the `master` branch.

 The `v1.x` branch is a legacy branch for that version; this exists for archival purposes, as the strucutre was highly different.